Hunting license: State licenses

 Each state has different standards and paperwork requirements for getting a hunting license.
 These include the areas, time periods, harvesting techniques, distinctions between species, and a hunting safety course.

 Licenses to hunt typically go on sale once a year.
 Some states, such as New York, allow only during a defined single season, or for a lifetime during such seasons for residents of the state, upon payment of the appropriate fees.
 As a general rule, hunting licenses are non-transferable, are a privilege (not a right), and does not allow trespass on private land.

 Hunting big game typically requires a tag for each animal harvested.
 Tags must be purchased in addition to the hunting license, and the number of tags issued to an individual is typically limited.
 In cases where there are more prospective hunters than the quota for that species, tags are usually assigned by lottery.
 Tags may be further restricted to a specific area or wildlife management unit.

+In Florida, a "permit" for a "regulated hunt" was approved effective September 1, 2025, for the first Black bear hunt season since 2015.
+The first season will be from December 6 through 28, 2025, which "will allow up to 187 bears to be 'harvested'."